talk-to/Chocolate/README.md

-Hot Chocolate is a library containing additions to Cocoa and Cocoa Touch that simplify writing Objective C code for OSX/iOS.
+Chocolate is a library containing additions to Cocoa and Cocoa Touch that simplify writing Objective C code for OSX/iOS.
 The things that Apple forgot.

 ## Installation

 ### Manually

-* Copy the `TDTHotChocolate/` subdirectory to somewhere in your source tree.
+* Copy the `TDTChocolate/` subdirectory to somewhere in your source tree.
 * Add it the "User Header Search Paths" Build Setting in Xcode.
-* Link all the implementation files in `TDTHotChocolate/` to your target.
+* Link all the implementation files in `TDTChocolate/` to your target.

 ### CocoaPods

-Hot Chocolate is also published as a [CocoaPod][CocoaPods], available from our [private spec repository][private-spec-repo].
+Chocolate is also published as a [CocoaPod][CocoaPods], available from our [private spec repository][private-spec-repo].

 ## Development

 #### Workspace

-The top level `TDTHotChocolate.xcworkspace` groups together all Hot Chocolate source and test files for easy access from Xcode.
+The top level `TDTChocolate.xcworkspace` groups together all Chocolate source and test files for easy access from Xcode.

 #### Unit Tests

-Hot Chocolate comes with a test suite within the `Tests` subdirectory.
-The `Tests/TDTHotChocolateTests.xcodeproj` project provides two separate targets for running the tests on either OSX or iOS.
+Chocolate comes with a test suite within the `Tests` subdirectory.
+The `Tests/TDTChocolateTests.xcodeproj` project provides two separate targets for running the tests on either OSX or iOS.

 The test suite itself uses [CocoaPods] to manage it's dependencies, so you'll